 Kirk Schulz (pronounced Shults) became the 11th president of Washington State University on June 13, 2016, after a 7-year tenure at Kansas State University, where he guided KSU to a number of significant achievements in research, enrollment, and fundraising.

-During his first seven months at WSU, President Schulz has emphasized listening to the Cougar Nation.
+During his first eight months at WSU, President Schulz has emphasized listening to the Cougar Nation.
 He meets regularly with faculty, staff, students, alumni, and other members of the Cougar family—across the state and beyond—as he partners with others to build upon the University’s recent successes.

 President Schulz has identified the Drive to 25 as WSU’s number one institutional goal.
 The drive is an effort to elevate the University to recognized status as one of the nation’s top 25 public research universities by 2030.
 The Drive to 25 will emphasize two priorities: